GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-ForecastCreationSource.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to xxx
+An extension to capture manually entered recommendations by the healthcare professional.

 ### Purpose
-This extension shows xxx
+This extension is an element to capture manually entered recommendations by the healthcare professional.

 ### Context of Use
 This extension may be used on the following profile(s):